woodymyung/rokey/lecture/Iterator and Iterable.md

 파이썬 공식 문서에 정의된 내용을 살펴보자.
 - **iterable**: An object capable of returning its members one at a time.
 Examples of iterables include all sequence types (such as `list`, `str`, and `tuple`) and some non-sequence types like `dict`, file objects, and objects of any classes you define with an `__iter__()` method or with a `__getitem__()` method that implements sequence semantics.
 Iterables can be used in a `for` loop and in many other places where a sequence is needed(e.g. `zip()`, `map()`).
 When an iterable object is passed as an argument to the built-in function `iter()`, it returns an iterator for the object.
+- **iterator**: An object representing a stream of data.
+Repeated calls to the iterator's `__next__()` method (or passing it to the built-in function `next()`) return successive items in the stream.
+When no more data are available a `StopIteration` exception is raised instead.
+At this point, the iterator object is exhausted and any further calls to its `__next__()` method just raise `StopIteration` again.
+Iterators are required to have an `__iter__()` method that returns the iterator object itself so every iterator is also iterable and may be sued in most places where other iterables are accepted. ...
+A container object(such as a `list`) produces a fresh new iterator each time you pass it to the `iter()` function or use it in a `for` loop.
+Attempting this with an iterator will just return the same exhausted iterator object used in the previous pass, making it appear like an empty container.

 그렇다면 `for` 구문 안에서 일어나는 일을 살펴보자.
 ```python